ReChronoRain/HyperCeiler/README_en-US.md

 MIUI 12.5 ~ 14 for Android 11 ~ 13

-> Does not support third-party MIUI ROMs with many modifications, system software with many
-> modifications, and some foreign MIUI ROMs
+> Does not support heavily modified third-party MIUI/Xiaomi HyperOS Rom, heavily modified system software, and some foreign MIUI/Xiaomi HyperOS Rom;
 >
-> At present, HyperCeiler is based on Android 13 MIUI 14 mobile phone devices for adaptation, the
-> coverage is not very complete, it needs continuous testing and improvement
+> Currently, HyperCeiler is adapted for mobile devices based on Android 13 and MIUI 14.
+The coverage is not very complete and requires continuous testing and improvement;
 >
+> HyperCeiler has stopped maintaining MIUI Rom for Android 11-12.
+If you want to use it, please stay at [this version](https://github.com/saraSakuHj/Cemiuiler/releases/tag/1.3.130)

 ## Supported Applications